Busta Rhymes Island: Naming

-O'Brien has attempted to register the name with the United States Board on Geographic Names, however the name was refused as the rules require the person commemorated to have been dead for at least 5 years.
+O'Brien has attempted to register the name with the United States Board on Geographic Names.
+However, the name was refused, as the rules require the person commemorated to have been dead for at least 5 years, and the rapper is still living.
 O'Brien has since attempted to have the name adopted officially through a rule related to local usage of a name and local geographic activists have named the Island on Google Maps.
-A petition has been created for the US Board on Geographic Names to formally recognise the name.
+A petition has been created for the board to formally recognize the name.

 In popular culture

 The island and the campaign to officially name it Busta Rhymes Island was the central topic of an episode of 99% Invisible which explored the naming of places.
-The island is also included in the book "The 99% Invisible City" as an example of informal geonyms.
+The island is also included in the book The 99% Invisible City as an example of informal geonyms.